 - May clog over time without a filter

-Get the Orbit micro watering drip irrigation system at Orbit.
+Get the Orbit micro watering drip irrigation system on Orbit Online.

 While some folks run multiple drip systems, an easier approach for an extensive garden may be to expand the system you already have.
 The drip expansion kit from Rain Bird has all the fittings, nozzles, and tubing you’ll need to run extra sections of drip irrigation across your property.
 It includes 40 pressure-compensating, self-piercing emitters and features a clever installation and removal tool that makes putting emitters and fittings into the lines much easier.